Current Exhibition · Gstaad, Switzerland

 15 February – 10 June 2026 · Oldenhornstrasse, Gstaad

-Each work in Drift Notes corresponds to a different city and a distinct state of waiting.
+For Vito, the act of losing oneself has always been a method — not an accident.
+Each work in Drift Notes corresponds to a different city and a distinct state of suspension.
+The works do not resolve.
+They settle.

 "To drift is not to escape.
 It is to remain open to the wound of beauty."